yomidevs/yomitan/README.md

     - The <img src="ext/images/question-mark-circle.svg" width="16" height="16" alt="question mark symbol"> _question mark_ button will open the Information page.
     - The <img src="ext/images/profile.svg" width="16" height="16" alt="profile icon"> _profile_ button will appear when multiple profiles exist, allowing the current profile to be quickly changed.

-2. Import the dictionaries you wish to use for term and kanji searches, head over to the [the dictionary docs](./docs/dictionaries.md) to get set up!.
+2. Import the dictionaries you wish to use for term and kanji searches, head over to the [the dictionary docs](./docs/dictionaries.md) to get set up!
 If you do not have any dictionaries installed or enabled, Yomitan will warn you that it is not ready for use by displaying an orange exclamation mark over its icon.
 This exclamation mark will disappear once you have installed and enabled at least one dictionary.

     <img src="resources/images/settings-dictionaries-popup.png" width="300" alt="custom dictionaries list">